XingFramework/xing-book/configuration.md

 # Configuration

 A freshly generated bare Xing Framework project will contain some generic configuration that you may want to customize for your project.
-Here we'll do the necessary customization for our Crowdfundr application.
+However, the default configuration will probably work for you.
+If you're in a hurry, you can skip this page.

 ## Backend Config